mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-25-paper-53-drawing-textures.md

 ![Screenshot of adding dirt and shadow]({{ site.url }}/images/paper-53-asphalt-dark-texture.jpg)

-**ProTip:** Hate to sound like a broken record, but the Pogo Connect Smart Pen really does make using the pencil that much better.
+<i class="fa fa-magic fa-2x"></i> **ProTip:** Hate to sound like a broken record, but the Pogo Connect Smart Pen really does make using the pencil that much better.
 Building up tones becomes gradual and efficient by giving you more control over a stroke.
 {: .notice}

 Using the exact same technique, mix a lighter color of the base and speckle in dirt and asphalt highlights.